-I am a computer engineering student at the University of Kentucky.
-I aim to have a career in embedded systems or software engineering, but I am also interested in business management, journalism, and politics.
+I am a computer engineering and computer science student at the University of Kentucky.
+I aim to have a career in software engineering, but I am also interested in aerospace engineering, business management, journalism, and politics.
+I am passionate about innovation and technology, particularly in the areas of education, space exploration, and transportation.
 I have experience in programming, project management, and business model development.
 For more information, download the resume below, or continue reading.
 To view some of my writing, checkout the home page, or go here to contact me.View Resume

 In the fall of 2018 I started my first rotation of a cooperative education experience at NASA Johnson Space Center as a Pathways Intern.
 I worked in Electrical, Mechanical, and External Thermal Systems group within the Flight Operations Directorate to develop telemetry displays for Orion and ISS (International Space Station) power systems, receive introductory training for flight controllers including ISS command training, and gain certification to teach a crew lesson on ISS Power Connectivity.